ellertsmari/CodeVoyagers/Guides/Workflow Long/README.md

 <img src="screenshots/S07P2.png"/>

-* **Step 8: Creating a local project in Visual Studio Code.**
+* **Step 8: Starting a local project in Visual Studio Code.**

-Just create a new local project in Visual Studio Code in a new folder.
+Create the files you need for your project (like index.html, styles.css etc) or use a starter pack like vite or create-next-app.

 ### Steps all along the project (Backlog)